 Dr. Fan has dedicated his academic career to understanding the genetic basis of glaucoma and other eye disorders.
 He has fellowship training in Ophthalmology and in Statistical Genetics.
-He is experienced in analyzing large-scale genetic data, especially genome-wide association data and exome sequence data.
-His research has yielded 106 publications, which have been cited in more than 900 publications.
+He is experienced in analyzing large-scale genetic data, especially exome sequence data, genome-wide association data and phenome-wide association data.
+His research has yielded 115 publications, which have been cited in more than 2,117 publications (h-index: 28).

 Dr. Fan is primarily interested in gene mapping for Mendelian diseases (e.g., pigment dispersion syndrome) and complex diseases (e.g., adult-onset glaucoma) using exome sequencing analysis, linkage analysis, association study, and gene expression study.
 He is also interested in analysis of gene-gene and gene-environment interactions in complex diseases.
 Currently, Dr. Fan has become involved in analysis of exome data for congenital glaucoma, juvenile-onset glaucoma, pigment dispersion syndrome and topiramate induced angle-closure glaucoma.
 He is also involved in identifying genetic loci for ocular quantitative traits using South Indian consanguineous pedigrees.

 As a principle investigator, Dr. Fan has independently completed a study on interactions between genetic and environmental risk factors for primary open-angle glaucoma.
 He was a co-investigator of a study on identification of novel genetic loci for congenital cataract.
+He was also a co-PI on a grant given by the Massachusetts Lions Eye Research Fund to develop a rare sequence variant database for visual disorder.
 Currently Dr. Fan is a PI for a project funded by the BrightFocus Foundation National Glaucoma Research Grant to discover genetic variants that contribute to pigment dispersion syndrome and pigmentary glaucoma.
-He is also a co-PI on a grant given by the Massachusetts Lions Eye Research Fund to develop a rare sequence variant database for visual disorder.
+He is also a co-investigator on a NIH R01 grant to identify genes for ocular quantitative traits related to glaucoma using whole genome sequencing of large consanguineous pedigrees.